PKHarsimran/VTurlAnalyzerPy/README.md

 - Saves analysis results to a new CSV file
 - Displays a progress bar with estimated time remaining
 - Logs detailed information for debugging
-- Automatically installs required packages
+- Automatically installs required packages from `requirements.txt` if available

 ## Requirements